Skip to content ↓

 Furze Platt Senior School Governing Body

 The Governing Body works in a committee structure.
-Governors are members of the full governing body and belong to one or more committee, depending on their skills, experience and interests.
+Governors are members of the Full Governing Body (FGB) and belong to one or more committee/s, depending on their skills, experience and interests.

 Committees